Community Development Grants in Australia

 Small Business Support Grant – Bondi Beach December 2025

-This grant provides funding for small businesses impacted by the Bondi Beach terrorist attack on 14 December 2025.
-Funding can be used to pay for clean-up, repairs, replacement of lost or damaged stock, or loss of income due to business disruption resulting from the attack.
+This program provides funding for small businesses impacted by the Bondi Beach terrorist attack on 14 December 2025.
+Funding can be used to pay for clean-up, repairs, replacement of lost or damaged stock, or loss of income due to business disruption resulting from the terrorist attack.

 Australia Cook Islands Community Grant Program (ACCGP) – Round 2